 If you have high cholesterol and cannot lower it naturally with dietary changes, your doctor might recommend a medication such as a statin.

 Good HDL Cholesterol Levels

-HDL cholesterol is a larger molecule and considered to be “good” cholesterol.
+HDL cholesterol is a larger molecule and is considered to be “good” cholesterol.

 Healthy levels of HDL cholesterol protect against heart disease.
-HDL removes lipoproteins from the body and transports it back to the liver.
+HDL removes lipoproteins from the body and transports them back to the liver.

 The liver processes and excretes it from the body via bile production.
 Roughly 20-35% of bad cholesterol is removed by HDL cholesterol.

 The best foods to lower cholesterol are fruits and non-starchy vegetables, foods high in soluble fiber, and heart-healthy fats play a vital role in managing levels naturally.

 High-fiber foods like whole grains, non-starchy vegetables, okra, eggplant, barley, leafy greens, and oats can be beneficial.

 While some will need medicine, such as a statin, to properly manage their blood lipid levels, many can benefit from changes to dietary cholesterol and total daily intake.

 Ask your primary care doctor to help you come up with a cholesterol-lowering diet or refer you to a dietitian for a heart-healthy diet!